 Information Booth: This is a public relation job during the festival hours.
 As a representative of the organization you would help people find their way, take care of the lost and found, work with the grounds crew, answer the festival phone, sell coffee, and in general be supportive to the patrons.

 Main Stage Managers: This job involves taking care of the performers when they perform.
-You work closely with the Public Address crew.
+You work closely with the Sound crew.
 It involves hosting the performers, giving them privacy and security as they prepare to perform, setting up the stage furniture, and following the time schedule.
 This area is not accessible to the general public and must be secure.

 Recycling: This job begins on Friday by putting out the recycle barrels around the grounds.
 Regular pick-ups follow and sorting into bags for the recycle center.
 We collect cans, glass bottles and cardboard which can be flattened.
 Most of the finishing up is done Sunday afternoon and evening to be sure all the recyclables are ready to go.